adaltas/node-parameters/README.md

 -   *env*, the running environment, default to `NODE_ENV` if defined.
 -   *isShell*, detect wether the command is runned inside a shell are as a single command.
 -   *project_dir*, return the project root directory path or null if node was found.
 The discovery strategy start from the current directory and traverse each parent dir looking for a a node_module dir or a package.json file.

+## Shell events

+By extending `EventEmitter`, the following events are thrown:

+-   *"command"*, listen to all executed command, provide the command name as first argument
+-   *command*, listen to a particular event
+-   *"exit"*, called on application exit

 ## Routes plugin